|HOME PATTERNS RAMBLINGS ARTICLES TALKS DOWNLOAD BOOKS CONTACT|

 Competing Consumers are multiple consumers that are all created to receive messages from a single Point-to-Point Channel.
 When the channel delivers a message, any of the consumers could potentially receive it.
 The messaging system's implementation determines which consumer actually receives the message, but in effect the consumers compete with each other to be the receiver.
 Once a consumer receives a message, it can delegate to the rest of its application to help process the message.
 (This solution only works with Point-to-Point Channels; multiple consumers on a Publish-Subscribe Channel just create more copies of each message.)...

-Related patterns: Event-Driven Consumer, Message, Message Channel, Message Dispatcher, Messaging, Point-to-Point Channel, Polling Consumer, Publish-Subscribe Channel, Transactional Client
+Related patterns: Event-Driven Consumer, Message, Message Channel, Message Dispatcher, Message Router, Messaging, Point-to-Point Channel, Polling Consumer, Publish-Subscribe Channel, Transactional Client

 Want to keep up-to-date?
 Follow My Blog.

 Want to read more in depth?
 Check out My Articles.